camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

       For IPv4 and IPv6 addresses, that can optionally include a port.
 For example, `ipport:80.90.34.2:16790`, `ipport:80.90.34.2`, `ipport:[2001:db8::1]:8080` or `ipport:[2001:db8::1]`.

-An authentication request is made using the HTTP POST method with the aforementioned parameters in the `application/x-www-form-urlencoded` format and a character encoding of UTF-8 in the HTTP request entity-body.
-When applicable, additional parameters required by the given client authentication method are also included (e.g. JWT assertion-based client authentication uses `client_assertion` and `client_assertion_type`).

 The client MUST authenticate with the authorization server as described in [Client Authentication Section](#client-authentication).

 ## Client Credentials Flow